RobertFacundo/professionalEcommerceB/README.md

-# Professional E-commerce Backend
+# 🛒 Professional E-commerce Backend

----

-## Description
 Backend for a professional e-commerce application built with **Node.js**, **Express**, and **MongoDB**.
 It provides API endpoints to manage products, orders, and payments through **Stripe** and **MercadoPago**.

 ---